Laois Civil Defence rescue woman trapped in Slieve Bloom Mountains

 The alarm was raised and members of Laois Civil Defence responded to a call to assist the National Ambulance Service (NAS) on Sunday afternoon.

-Laois Civil Defence assisted in extracting the woman, who had suffered minor injuries, from where she was trapped in the rocks a short distance from the popular walking area.
+Laois Civil Defence assisted in extracting the woman, who had suffered a number of injuries, from where she was trapped in the rocks a short distance from the popular walking area.

 The woman was taken to Tullamore hospital for observation.